 - Investments of EU companies remain relatively modest, with difficulties to bring research and innovation results to the market and keep manufacturing in Europe.

 - The national strategy of any single Member State is limited to its national industry.
 This is insufficient for tackling the complex interdependent innovations that drive the electronic components and systems industry.
 An encompassing strategy at the European level is needed to build on the existing excellent strengths of Europe in this field.

-- Public support is needed to leverage private investments – within the implementation of the future Public-Private Partnership (action 129), every euro spend by the EU will result an investment in Europe of 4 euros
+- Public support is needed to leverage private investments – within the implementation of the future Public-Private Partnership (action 129), every euro spend by the EU will result in an investment in Europe of 4 euros.

 What has the Commission done so far?

-- The Commission incentivised private actors to coordinate actions, especially among the 3 existing European Technology Platforms, ENIAC, ARTEMIS and EPoSS (High Level Strategic Research and Innovation Agenda of the ICT Components and Systems Industries), efforts which further support the setup of the future Joint Undertaking on electronic components and systems (action 129)
+- The Commission incentivised private actors to coordinate actions, especially among the 3 existing European Technology Platforms: ENIAC, ARTEMIS and EPoSS (High Level Strategic Research and Innovation Agenda of the ICT Components and Systems Industries), and efforts which further support the setup of the future Joint Undertaking on electronic components and systems (action 129).

-- The Commission proposes an industrial strategy for the area of micro- and nano-electronics.
+- On 29 May 2013, the Commission launched an industrial strategy for the area of micro- and nano-electronics.
 The aim of the Communication is to increase Europe's attractiveness for investment in design and production as well as increase its global market share.
-The communication of this strategy is foreseen to be made public in the first half of 2013

-- Support to existing structuration actions, notably by further bringing together the main European clusters in Dresden, Grenoble, Leuven, Eindhoven… and their coordination
+- Support to existing structuring actions, notably by further bringing together the main European clusters in Dresden, Grenoble, Leuven, Eindhoven and their coordination.